-At The Discovery School we follow a scheme of work called Greenacre to support teachers in planning a progressive curriculum which focuses on skill based learning, strategic, tactical and creative thinking.
+At The Discovery School we follow a scheme of work called Teach, Learn, Grow Physical Education (TLG PE) https://tlg-pe.co.uk/default.aspx to support teachers in planning a progressive curriculum which focuses on skill based learning, strategic, tactical and creative thinking.
 Teachers are expected to adapt plans to meet the needs of their pupils so that every child is given the opportunity to reach their full potential and that our more able learners are challenged appropriately.